Home » San Diego » Tips for visiting San Diego Zoo with kids

 Best time to visit San Diego Zoo with kids

-If you are visiting with kids, it is best to step into the San Diego Zoo as soon as they open at 9 am.
+If you visit with kids, stepping into the San Diego Zoo as soon as they open at 9 am is best.

 Here are our four reasons –